Avely Pütsep / 04 February, 2021

-Author's note about the “5 things” series: climate change has become an inevitable part of our everyday lives making it easy to get lost in the Doomsday thoughts.
-In actuality, attempts to halt climate change are happening all around us.
-The key is to notice them and this is what this monthly series is about. ✨ Will you come back in a month to read the new one?
+Author note about the “Future of Climate Change” series: climate change has become an inevitable part of our everyday lives, making it easy to get lost in Doomsday thoughts.
+In reality, attempts to halt climate change are happening all the time.
+The key is to notice them.
+That's what this series is about. ✨ Will you come back next month to read the new one?

 Want to save the world with us?
 Awesome, click here. 🤩